Figure 8 Brick

-grouting. ***NOTE: The brick are referred to as "slump"
+***NOTE: The particular brick shown below are referred to

-and possess other deformities.
-These particular brick, like the
+and the brick possess other deformities also.
+These particular

 uncleaned.
 However, unlike the solid brick on the main